 The House probe began on May 11, following a Washington Examiner report suggesting that Cawthorn may have violated insider trading laws.
 The congressman posted suspiciously prescient comments on Instagram hyping the Let’s Go Brandon memecoin (named after the chant mocking President Joe Biden) just a day before NASCAR driver Brandon Brown announced he would be sponsored by the cryptocurrency.

-The sponsorship later fell through when NASCAR refused to approve it (and LGBCoin has subsequently tanked).
-But that doesn’t change the fact that Cawthorn seemed to have known about the sponsor deal ahead of time.
+Following the announcement, LGBCoin’s value briefly skyrocketed.
+That sponsorship deal later fell through, after NASCAR disapproved (and consequently, LGBCoin tanked), but that doesn’t change the fact that Cawthorn seemed aware of the sponsor deal ahead of time.

 Additionally, Cawthorn failed to disclose his Let’s Go Brandon stake in a timely enough fashion, and shouldn’t have been promoting the investment on social media at all, according to the 81-page House Ethics Committee report, released Tuesday.

 “The [Investigative Subcommittee] found substantial evidence that Representative Cawthorn promoted a cryptocurrency in which he had a financial interest in violation of rules protecting against conflicts of interest, and that he failed to file timely reports to the House disclosing his transactions relating to the cryptocurrency,” the Committee wrote.

 Further, the ISC noted that Cawthorn was given a favorable deal in his crypto purchase, making the acquisition an “improper gift.”